Updated: 02-03-2026 at 3:30 PM

 Read More: The National Food Security Mission (NFMS): A Comprehensive Overview

-The name of this project is “Micro-and Nano-Plastics as Emerging Food Contaminants: Establishing Validated Methodologies and Understanding the Prevalence in Different Food Matrices” which commenced this year in March.
+The FSSAI microplastics project is officially titled “Micro- and Nano-Plastics as Emerging Food Contaminants: Establishing Validated Methodologies and Understanding the Prevalence in Different Food Matrices.”
+It began in March and represents one of India’s most comprehensive studies on microplastics in Indian food products.

 Read More: Organic Growth: Doubling India’s Farmers‘ Income through Sustainable Agriculture